 Available as a single or double, the new Plant-Based Bakon King is made with flame-grilled Plant-based Whopper patty served in a classic Whopper bun, layered with slices of vegan cheese and strips of vegan bacon, and finished with egg-free mayo and ketchup.
 Burger King notes that while the Plant-Based Bakon King does not contain animal-derived ingredients, its patty shares cooking equipment with meat.

 Also new to the menu is the Vegan Royale Bakon King, which features a Vegan Royale patty nestled in a sesame bun, topped with vegan bacon, two slices of vegan cheese, and drizzled with egg-free mayo and ketchup.
-The patties are made by Burger King’s longtime plant-based supplier The Vegetarian Butcher, the vegan bacon is made by French company La Vie, and the vegan cheese is made by Greek brand Violife.
+The patties are made by Burger King’s longtime plant-based supplier The Vegetarian Butcher, the vegan bacon is made by French company La Vie, and the vegan cheese is made by Violife.

-“Whether flexitarian or vegan, we’re delighted that people looking for plant-based options will now be able to enjoy a melting slice of Violife’s plant-based cheese alternative when visiting their local Burger King,” Simon Lawrence, head of Violife Professional in Northern Europe, said in a statement.
+“Whether flexitarian or vegan, we’re delighted that people looking for plant-based options will now be able to enjoy a melting slice of Violife’s plant-based cheese alternative when visiting their local Burger King,” Simon Lawrence, head of Violife Professional in Northern Europe, previously said in a statement.

-The vegan bacon cheeseburgers were added to the Burger King UK menu as a the result of successful meatless pop-up locations the fast-food giant held last year in London and Bristol.
+The vegan bacon cheeseburgers were added to the Burger King UK menu as a result of successful meatless pop-up locations the fast-food giant held last year in London and Bristol.

 “The extension of our plant-based offer reflects our ongoing commitment to serve a diverse and innovative range of products, whilst aiming to reach a 50 percent meat-free menu by 2030,” Evans said.